 I like to modify it slightly by adding eggs to make Muffings, my name for Stuffing Muffins.
-They are baked in muffin fans and they get nice and crispy on all sides.
-Everyone gets a Muffing!
+They are baked in muffin pans and they get nice and crispy on all sides.
+Everyone at your holiday meal gets a Muffing!
 Here's a fun idea: Jessica Szegedi Gesell runs the blog MommyBistro.
 She puts her stuffing (with sausage) in an onion!
 What a great idea!
 If you are using this to stuff a pork loin or something else, leave out the eggs.
 Eggs need to be cooked to 160°F to be safe, but pork is best at 140 to 145°F.

 Secrets for great stuffing

 Start with good bread.
 The better the bread, the better the stuffing.
 Go for a rustic Italian loaf or even an eggy challah.
 Skip the baguette.
 It has too much crust.
 But don't eschew crust.

 Amp up the veggies by sautéing, roasting, or smoking them first.

 Use reduced stock.
 Moisten the bread with low sodium chicken stock rather than water, and reduce it to really boost flavor.